Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Insights and Analysis

-We also asked respondents who submitted open-text feedback what feedback they thought was most useful for improving ChatGPT's performance or impact.
-The responses revealed a hierarchy of feedback themes.
-The most prominent themes were technical issues (bugs, glitches, incorrect information) and system performance (efficiency, speed, and quality of responses).
-Less common but still significant were concerns about accuracy (`hallucinations' or false information) and the reliability and truthfulness of responses.
-Though less frequent again, some users highlighted social and ethical concerns (including harmful, biased, or misleading responses).
-Finally, some feedback focused on suggesting new features or improvements.
+Respondents were also asked what feedback they thought most useful for improving ChatGPT.
+Based on our thematic analysis, respondents emphasised technical issues (bugs, glitches) and system performance (efficiency, speed).
+Concerns about accuracy (``hallucinations'' or false information) and the reliability or truthfulness of responses were less common, while social and ethical concerns (harmful, biased, or misleading responses) were mentioned even less frequently.

+In summary, while the feedback features in the ChatGPT interface \emph{allow} for open-text feedback, including commentary on social and ethical issues, our respondents predominantly focused on performance-related concerns when submitting feedback.
+This focus appears to be shaped by the affordances of the feedback system itself rather than by explicitly \emph{discouraging} social or ethical feedback.
+Despite OpenAI's initial blog post requesting feedback on ``harmful outputs'' and ``novel risks'', our survey respondents appear to have interpreted the purpose of their participation primarily through the lens of improving ChatGPT's performance.